Gruppe-6A/startcodeCA2/README.md

 ### Setup database)
 - Connect to your database on your local docker
-- Create new database (Remeber name for later use)
+- Create new database (Remember name for later use)
 - Use the provided SQLDump (located in project root folder) the populate database with an admin and user
 - Repeat with your virtual machine